Please click to view.

 Signs & Symptoms

-Erythrasma looks like a patch of pink to red, scaly skin.
-The border of erythrasma is well-defined, meaning there is a sharp border between the affected patch and the surrounding normal skin.
-Over time, the pink or red color fades to tan or brown.
+Erythrasma appears as one or more patches (flat, smooth areas of skin larger than a thumbnail) of brown, pink, or red, slightly scaly skin.
+It is often symmetrical (eg, affecting both underarms or both sides of the groin).
+The border of erythrasma is well-defined, meaning there is a sharp border between the affected areas and the surrounding normal skin.
+Over time, the patches fade to lighter tan or brown.

 Erythrasma is typically located in moist body folds such as: